jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/_index.md

 This is our current recommended quickstart for Azure:

 *  <a href="https://github.com/jx3-gitops-repositories/jx3-terraform-azure/generate" target="github" class="btn bg-primary text-light">Create Git Repository</a>

+    * if the above button does not work then please [Login to GitHub](https://github.com/login) first and then retry the button

 * `git clone` the new repository and `cd`  into the git clone